benjiar/homebudget/FEATURES.md

 - High priority features are essential for MVP
 - Medium priority features enhance user experience
 - Low priority features are nice-to-haves for future releases
+- All API communication is type-safe using tRPC
+- Backend and frontend share types through tRPC router definitions

 ## 🔄 Updates